abhiTronix/raspberry-pi-cross-compilers/utils/README.md

 # <img alt="Banner" src="https://raw.githubusercontent.com/abhiTronix/Imbakup/master/Images/gcc/banners-c.png">

-These are helper bash scripts to facilitate various **Github Actions** CI(Continuous Integration) jobs in this Project:
+These are helper bash scripts to facilitate various **Github Actions** CI(Continuous Integration) jobs as well as Other tasks in this Project:

 ### A. `SF_deployer`: SourceForge deployer